 As outlined in the Water Conservation Plan, all Garland water utility customers must follow the below outlined seasonal water use schedule.
 Customers have the flexibility to choose which days of the week to water.
 Watering with a hand-held device, soaker hose or drip irrigation is allowed any time on any day as long as excessive runoff does not occur.

-- April 1 through October 31: Customers may water twice per week using an in-ground sprinkler system.
+- April 1 through October 31: Customers may water twice per week when using an in-ground sprinkler system.

-- November 1 through March 31: Customers may water once per week using an in-ground sprinkler system.
+- November 1 through March 31: Customers may water once per week when using an in-ground sprinkler system.